 Stop and think about who is training who?!
 Are you really teaching, guiding and training your child if they get to call the shots all the time?

-It must be remembered that children were raised for centuries without screens!
+I like to remind adults that children were raised for centuries without screens!
 They learned to be patient, listen, behave, eat, and occupy their time with independent and creative play.
 Their foundational academic skills were built through play and everyday interactions and conversations.

 Unplug and give yourself needed tech breaks as well.